From the early 2000s until the end of 2014, this website was called “SaveYourself.ca.” And I never really liked it.

-But I do have a great sense of responsibility to live up to the seriousness of the new name.
+But I do have a great sense of responsibility to live up to the gravitas of the new name.

-My Canadian-ness has been an important part of my business, and I always liked wearing it on my sleeve with the dot ca. But not at the expense of being able to reach readers outside of Canada.
+My Canadian-ness has been a feature of my brand, and I always liked wearing it on my sleeve with the dot ca. But not at the expense of being able to reach readers outside of Canada.

 - Circa 2002: SaveYourself.ca was born (along with the long-dead sister site, MindBodyGuide.ca).